gruntjs/grunt-contrib-internal/tasks/assets/README.tmpl.md

 > {%= description %}

 {% if (in_development) { %}
 _Note that this is not an official Grunt plugin release!
-If you want to use it in a project, please be sure to follow the instructions outlined in the [Installing Grunt](http://gruntjs.com/installing-grunt) guide._
+If you want to use this in a project, please be sure to follow the instructions for installing development versions, as outlined in the [Installing Grunt](http://gruntjs.com/installing-grunt) guide._
 {% } %}

 ## Getting Started